hikaru-light/Shannon.github.io/README.md

 # Shannon
-This is the source code of my homepage "Shannon".
+This is my homepage "Shannon".<br>
 It has my locus.
 Biography, Works, Blog, etc.